nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 and tabular data editors.

 :partly_sunny: **_JupyterHub_**:
-_JupyterLab_ deployed in the cloud so users can create a _JupyterLab_ on demand with no prior knowledge.
+A system for managing _JupyterLabs_ in the cloud so users can create a _JupyterLab_ on demand with no prior knowledge.
 :::